angusRobertson/cookiecutter-data-science/README.md

 ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
 │
 ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
+│   ├── templates      <- Templates for reporting analysis
 │   ├── validation     <- Validation of analysis workup.
 │   ├── deposition     <- A default location for accumulation of deposition info.
 │   └── figures        <- Generated graphics and figures to be used in reporting